Safavid Kurdistan: 17th century

 The size of Kurdistan and autonomy of the Ardalan valis decreased after the Iranian–Ottoman Treaty of Zohab in 1639.
 The western half of Kurdistan was ceded to the Ottomans, which included Shahrezur, Qaradagh, Qezelja, Sarutchek, Kirkuk, Rawandez, Emayideh, Koy, Harir and the western portion of Avraman.
 The extent of Kurdistan was thus now restricted to that of Sanandaj, Marivan, eastern Avraman, Baneh, Saqqeh, Javanrud, and some of the Jaf confederacy.
 This also led to the downfall of the Kurdish principalities of Shahrezur and Dinavar.
 The shah now had the authority to freely appoint and dismiss the vali, and Kurdish problems were from now on settled by appealing to Isfahan.

 18th century

 Near the collapse of the Safavid state, Kurdistan was composed of the following administrative jurisdictions (also referred to as subordinate governorships): Avraman, Baneh, Bakhtiyari, Javanrud, Khorkhoreh, and Lorestan-e Feyli.

 The Safavid era played a substantial role in the integration of Iranian Kurdistan into the political structure of Iran.
 The Kurdish local elites were strongly aware of their affiliation with Iran, which helped shape Iran's western border.

 List of governors

 This is a list of the known figures who governed Kurdistan or parts of it.
-Beglerbeg, hakem and vali were all administrative titles designating the governor.
+Beglerbegi, hakem and vali were all administrative titles designating the governor.